craigworrall/gitlab-runner/README.md

 # GitLab Runner

+## To Do

+* Merge aws and master branch, consolidate into one Vagrantfile
+* Migrate to geerlinguy.docker and xenial

+## Overview

 Contains a Vagrant file and Ansible playbook to create and provision a GitLab Runner.

 Currently the Vagrant file launches a ubuntu/trusty VirtualBox machine.
 In future, AWS EC2 support